 At Modest Money, we believe that the majority of inexperienced day traders are going to lose their shirts.
 Even before the pandemic, most day traders lost money.
 This is why we recommend the Motley Fool Stock Advisor as a way to start investing for the future with minimal risk attached.

-In our Motley Fool Stock Advisor review, we illustrated how effective Motley Fool stock picks are.
+In our Motley Fool Stock Advisor review, we illustrate how effective Motley Fool stock picks are.
 In this guide, we take a look at how to maximize your profits on that platform.

 1. Diversify Your Motley Fool Stock